steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 in the absence of additional information, should be preferred to other methods.*

-OK, lets leave aside that [Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) is just another name for using logistic regression in this context.

-They've fit a function
+OK, they've fit a function

 $$p(r) = \frac{1}{1 + e^{\alpha + \beta r}}$$